Obtaining Your Endorsement Through Training After January 1st, 2020

 These changes only affect 2-Wheel training and testing.
 3-Wheel training and testing will not be affected.
 There will be no modification to the 3-wheel program.

-After January 1st 2020 the result of successfully completing a Basic Rider Course or the Intermediate Rider Training class will be a Learners Permit.
-Once you complete the class successfully, you must visit a Department of Licensing Service Office to have your permit added to your license We will provide motorcycles for use in class, which includes your permit skills test.
+After January 1st 2020 the result of successfully completing a Basic Rider Course or an Intermediate Rider Course will be a Learners Permit.

 You must go to the Department of Licensing within 180 days of successfully completing the class to have your Learners Permit added.